Trump hammers on ‘migrant crime.’ The reality: It’s not rampant, but a real concern.

 October 11, 2024

 In the closing stretch of the election, former President Donald Trump continues to emphasize claims of “migrant crime.”
-On Friday, he plans to speak in Aurora, Colorado, a city he charges is overrun by a Venezuelan gang.
+On Friday, he spoke in Aurora, Colorado, a city he charges is overrun by a Venezuelan gang.
 The Republican mayor has said such concerns have been “grossly exaggerated.”

-Immigration is a top voter concern, polls show, and Mr. Trump has doubled down on assertions that unauthorized migrant criminals are endangering U.S. citizens.
-He’s also raised the profile of cases, such as that of Laken Riley, in which immigrants who authorities say entered illegally have been charged with murder.
+Immigration is a top voter concern, polls show, and Mr. Trump has doubled down on assertions that unauthorized-migrant criminals are endangering U.S. citizens.
+He’s also raised the profile of murder cases, such as that of Laken Riley, in which the suspects are immigrants who authorities say entered the country illegally.

 Why We Wrote This